 Depending on the complexity of your business, you can start with an Excel spreadsheet or use a comprehensive solution such as Buildium to build it automatically for you.

-The chart of accounts are made up five major types of accounts:
+The chart of accounts is made up of five major types of accounts:

 How to organize your chart of accounts